pofl/proxymcproxface/termpaper/termpaper.md

 instead of PUT.
 The author's understanding is that for idiomatic REST APIs POST is meant for requests that _create_ a resource or _invoke_ an operation.
 In this case the providers resource is _replaced_ by the body content of the request.
 This calls for PUT as the HTTP method.
-See also https://restfulapi.net/rest-put-vs-post/
+See https://restfulapi.net/rest-put-vs-post/

 ## Database & Schema